Manulife

-Manulife Financial Corporation (also known as Financière Manuvie in Quebec) is a Canadian multinational insurance company and financial services provider headquartered in Toronto, Ontario.
+Manulife Financial Corporation (French: Financière Manuvie) is a Canadian multinational insurance company and financial services provider headquartered in Toronto, Ontario.
 The company operates in Canada and Asia as "Manulife" and in the United States primarily through its John Hancock Financial division.
 As of December 2021, the company employed approximately 38,000 people and had 119,000 agents under contract, and has CA$1.4 trillion in assets under management and administration.
 Manulife at one point serviced over 26 million customers worldwide.

 Manulife is the largest insurance company in Canada and the 28th largest fund manager in the world based on worldwide institutional assets under management (AUM).

-Manulife Bank of Canada is a wholly owned subsidiary of Manulife.
+Manulife Bank of Canada is a wholly-owned subsidiary of Manulife.

 History

-Manulife was incorporated as "The Manufacturers Life Insurance Company" by Act of Parliament on 23 June 1887 and was headed by Canada's prime minister, John A. Macdonald, and Ontario's lieutenant-governor, Alexander Campbell (there were no conflict-of-interest guidelines at the time and it was not unusual for public persons to be involved in private industry).
+Manulife was incorporated as "The Manufacturers Life Insurance Company" by Act of Parliament on June 23, 1887, and was headed by Canada's prime minister, John A. Macdonald, and Ontario's lieutenant-governor, Alexander Campbell (there were no conflict-of-interest guidelines at the time and it was not unusual for public persons to be involved in private industry).
 The idea for the company came from J. B. Carlile, who came to Canada as an agent for The North American Life Assurance Company.
 It was his firsthand experience on which the new company's product portfolio was based.